 Peanut butter and jelly overnight oats are a nutritious and convenient breakfast.
 It’s a modern twist on the classic PB&J sandwich with the creamy texture of oats.

 The dish is popular for its health benefits and ease of preparation.
 Peanut butter provides protein and healthy fats, while oats are rich in fiber.
-You can also add chia seeds or protein powder to boost the nutritional profile further.

 It can be stored in the fridge for up to five days, which is suitable for meal planning.
 Here’s how to make the Peanut butter and jelly overnight oats: